 Extraordinary Teaching in Extraordinary Times

-The Academic Senate’s Committee on Teaching is pleased to announce the recipients of UC Berkeley’s Extraordinary Teaching in Extraordinary Times award.
-The awardees include individuals from 32 departments representing a range of disciplines and academic areas as well as teams composed of faculty, graduate, and undergraduate student instructors.
+The Academic Senate’s Committee on Teaching is pleased to announce 42 individual and team awardees for the UC Berkeley’s Extraordinary Teaching in Extraordinary Times award.

 The Extraordinary Teaching in Extraordinary Times Award is intended to honor UC Berkeley faculty, staff, and student instructors who in 2020 embraced the challenges posed by the COVID-19 pandemic, and engaged in or supported excellent teaching.
 These instructors and staff used innovative methods and worked beyond their traditional roles to ensure that students remained engaged and supported, and were challenged to do meaningful work under extraordinary circumstances

-The Committee received almost 500 nominations for this award, signifying how our campus community has embraced the instructional challenges posed by the COVID-19 pandemic to support our students.
+The Committee received almost 500 nominations for this award, signifying how our campus community has embraced the instructional challenges posed by the COVID-19 pandemic in support of our students.

 I developed a new upper division course on Applied time series analysis for ecology and environmental sciences (ESPM 174A), and instructed it for the first time on Zoom via interactive lectures and computer labs.
 This course offers a hands-on opportunity for students to learn valuable data analysis skills, apply them to real environmental data sets, and develop a final project based on individual research interests.
 Instructing this course was challenging because no GSI was assigned.
 However, I provided thorough mentorship and guided students in developing their manuscripts (instead of a final exam) via labs and well-attended office hours.
 Engagement was extraordinary, and at least 5 students are moving on to turn their manuscript into a peer-reviewed publication.